 By mousing over any point on a graphed line, you can see detailed information about a metric at any particular moment.

-Any role graph from the Services detail screen with a large number of hosts (30 or more) is simplified.
+Any role graph from the Services detail screen with a large number of hosts (more than 30) is simplified.
 Stacked graphs display the sum and line graphs display the maximum, minimum, and average.
-By clicking “show all hosts” located at the bottom of the graph, a detailed version of the simplified graph can be seen.
+By clicking "show all hosts" located at the bottom of the graph, a detailed version of the simplified graph can be seen.

 In the opened up graph detail screen, graphs with more than 200 hosts are always simplified, but can be switched from the "simplify graph" checkbox.